Are you thinking about getting rid of flat tires? Let us learn how tubeless tires work with various tire designs, rims, and sealants.

 UST tires have a square-shaped bid that matches the UST rims.
 It has a patented sidewall and bead shape that is supposed to stay together tightly.
 The seal of this tire is very reliable and does not require any sealant.

-Some manufacturers advertise their product as tubeless-ready or tubeless-compatible tires, which is just a marketing policy.
+Some manufacturers advertise their products as tubeless-ready or tubeless-compatible tires, which is just a marketing policy.
 There is no significant difference between the tubeless-ready tire and UST tubeless tire.
-However, there is a difference between the design pattern of a different manufacturer.
+However, there is a difference between the design pattern of different manufacturers.

 Generally, the beads of the tubeless-compatible tire have strong edges compared to regular tires.
 This tire is designed with thicker and heavier casing rubber which adds extra puncture protection.